pimcore/advanced-object-search/README.md

 - Execute all migrations of the bundle.

 #### Upgrade to Pimcore X
-- Update to latest (allowed) bundle version in Pimcore 6.9 and execute all migrations
+- Update to latest (allowed) bundle version in Pimcore 6.9 and execute all migrations.
+- Make sure you are using ElsaticSearch 7.
-- Then update to Pimcore X
+- Then update to Pimcore X.